top of page

 • Counseling/On-site care: Cassata’s small student body allows teachers and staff to know students and their families personally, so that they can act quickly if a problem arises.
 Key teachers and staff are trained in Trust-Based Relationship Intervention (TBRI) and incorporate the TBRI philosophy in all of Cassata’s classrooms.
 In addition, Cassata partners with Christian Works to provide free counseling services to students and families.

-Cassata is fully accredited by the Southern Association of College and Schools, the Texas Catholic Conference of Bishops Education Department, and recognized by the Texas Educational Agency.
+Cassata is fully accredited by the Texas Catholic Conference of Bishops Education Department, and recognized by the Texas Educational Agency.

 bottom of page